 Step One: Pick a Home Base for Devices

-We get it- most of us the devices we use to go online aren’t a desktop computer that stays put.
-That said, you should think of a good location for devices so you can keep an eye on the kids and their online activity.
+In the world of smartphones, most of us the devices we use to go online are not desktop computers.
+That said, you should think of a good, central location for devices you allow your child to use so you can keep an eye on the kids and their online activity.

 You don’t have to go into full-on helicopter parent mode while your kids are online, but make sure you hold them accountable for internet use.
 Ideally, each family member should have their own user accounts.
-Then everyone can only access certain items.
+Then everyone can only access certain items and you can set parental controls.
 Only parents should have administrator rights.

 Step Two: Set the Ground Rules